mennucc/btrfs_care/README.md

 ```bash
 sudo btrfs filesystem usage /mountpoint
 ```
-You may need to free up space or use `-dusage=5` for the first balance.
+If it still fails, free some space and rerun the script—its `-dusage=0` / `-musage=0` passes already target low-usage chunks automatically.

 ### Script exits during shutdown
 This is intentional behavior to prevent data corruption.
 The script will resume on next execution.